LevelTranic/UltraSpeedLimit/README.md

 # UltraSpeedLimit
-Limit the speed at which players can switch between servers
+Limit the speed at which players can switch between servers.